 The ACP-EU Energy Facility (EF) was established in 2005 to co-finance projects on increasing access to modern and sustainable energy services for the poor in African, Caribbean and Pacific (ACP) countries, especially in rural and peri-urban areas.
 Following the successful implementation of the first EF, it was decided to create a second one.
 A total of Three Calls for Proposals have been made under the EF: one under the 9th EDF (EUR 196 million) and two under the 10th EDF (EUR 100 million + EUR 25 million top-up).
 A total of 140 projects were selected and successfully managed under the first two Calls for Proposals for a total grant selection of about EUR 300 million.
 Most projects of the first Call for Proposals have now ended or about to be finalized.
 The projects from the second Call for Proposals are currently under implementation and a few of them have ended.

-The Monitoring of the ACP-EU Energy Facility has two main purposes:
+The monitoring of the ACP-EU Energy Facility has two main purposes:

-The present website emphasises the dissemination of project results.
-It will allow to:
+The present website emphasises the dissemination of project results and will allow to:

-For more information on the Energy Facility Projects please visit the ACP-EU EF Projects Database.
+For more information on the EF Projects please visit the ACP-EU EF Projects Database.